1980 Rose Bowl

-Ohio State went into the game with an 11–0 record, and was one of two undefeated and untied teams in the nation, along with Alabama.
-Had the Buckeyes won the game, they would have likely won at least a share of the national championship, as they were ranked first in the AP Poll at kickoff.
+Ohio State entered the game with an 11–0 record, and was one of two undefeated and untied teams in the nation, along with Alabama.
+If the Buckeyes had won, they likely would have gained at least a share of the national championship, since they were ranked first in the AP Poll at kickoff.

 The game received a 28.6 Nielsen Rating, making it one of the highest-rated college football games of all time.

 USC, having suffered a shocking 21–21 tie with Stanford (a home game in which they led 21–0 at halftime) that cost them the #1 ranking in mid-October, was runner-up in both final polls, behind Alabama.

 This was the sixth consecutive Rose Bowl win for the Pac-10, with ten wins in the last eleven.